Jie0618/PhysicsRegression/README.md

 ## A Quick Start

-A pre-trained model training on 6M synthetic formulas is avaliable from [link](https://drive.google.com/drive/folders/14M0Ed0gvSKmtuTOornfEoup8l48IfEUW).
+A pre-trained model training on 6M synthetic formulas is avaliable from [Google Drive](https://drive.google.com/drive/folders/14M0Ed0gvSKmtuTOornfEoup8l48IfEUW).

 After downoading and replace it with the empty `model.pt` file, you can play with `example.ipynb` as a demo example.

-Other data which is necessary for training, evaluation and physics applications can be downloaded from [link](https://drive.google.com/drive/folders/17rbDLb2ZBgK9DidJtb1nyBFmGtOokhYs), and should be placed in the `data` directory.
+Other data which is necessary for training, evaluation and physics applications can be downloaded from [Google Drive](https://drive.google.com/drive/folders/17rbDLb2ZBgK9DidJtb1nyBFmGtOokhYs), and should be placed in the `data` directory.

+The whole data required to reproduce the experiments is also avaliable at [FigShare](https://doi.org/10.6084/m9.figshare.29615831.v1).

 ## Training